Adults are being less cautious and more kids are being admitted to hospitals with Covid-19, expert says - KESQ

 Increased protection in the community could also be important in reducing the burden on hospitals.

-West Virginia Gov. Jim Justice said that for the first time since February 8, there are over 100 Covid-19 patients in hospital ICUs across the state.
+West Virginia Gov. Jim Justice said that for the first time since February 8, there are more than 100 Covid-19 patients in hospital ICUs across the state.

 In Oregon, Gov. Kate Brown said ICU beds are about 90% filled, with some hospitals starting their days with fewer than five available ICU beds.